Ayan1mulani/BankApp/README.md

-# BankApp
-#This is the backend for the application Bank-serivice application
+# This is the backend for the Bank Service Application,
-which helps to provide the loan to the users and have a seamless transactitons between users
+# which facilitates loan management and ensures seamless transactions between users